Gespinoza10/Chime_Case_Study/README.md

 * **Chime** does not have any physical branches, and doesn't charge monthly or overdraft fees.

-* You can open a checking account in as little as 5 minutes on **Chime's** accessible and easy to use website and app.
+* Simply by going on their website or downloading the **Chime** app you can open a checking account in as little as 5 minutes.

 * One financial problem **chime** is trying to solve is the ability to open and manage bank accounts around the world free of **cost**.